-That’s where content governance can help.
+That’s where content governance comes in.

 CONTENT GOVERNANCE BASICS

-DESIGNATE ROLES & RESPONSIBILITIES
+DESIGNATE ROLES & RESPONSIBILITIES FOR CONTENT CREATION

 Decide on the essential roles involved in developing your content.
 We recommend starting with these four: